documentnode/documentnode.io/Writing/Preferences.md

 ### Check now

-To check updates manually, click the `Check Now` button on the `Update` page of the `Preferences` dialogue.
+To check updates manually, click the `Check Now` button on the `Update` page of the `Preferences` dialog.

 Alternatively, you can select the menu `Document Node` -> `Check for Updates...` on macOS.